ct-studio-buildboard/ST19-02/README.md

+# How to view our product:

+You can view our product by downloading the Curation.ipynb in the Curation folder and running it in your iPython Notebook.
+The front end of our product is visible in the video of our final deck.

 # What you need to do?
 * [ ] add correct information and assets about your startup/bigco project and your team (see instructions below)